solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 ### Log Analytics

-Once Diagnostic Settings are configued, it is possible to navigate to the Log Analytics workspace and perform specific filtered queries on interesting categories.
+Once Diagnostic Settings are configured, it is possible to navigate to the Log Analytics workspace and perform specific filtered queries on interesting categories.
 Looking for slow queries?
 Using KQL it is possible to find them.

 ![This image shows a KQL query.](media/azure-diagnostic-query.png "Sample KQL query")